contentauth/c2pa-rs/cli/README.md

 c2patool -d sample/C.jpg
 ```

-The tool displays the detailed report to standard output (stdout).
+The tool displays the detailed report to standard output (stdout) or will add a detailed.json if an output folder is supplied.

 ### Displaying an information report

 Use the `--info` option to print a high-level report about the asset file and related C2PA data.
 For a cloud manifest the tool displays the URL to the manifest.
-For embedded manifests, the tool displays the size of the manifest store and number of manifests.
-It will also report if the manifest validated or any errors were encountered in validation.
+Displays the size of the manifest store and number of manifests.
+It will report if the manifest validated or show any errors encountered in validation.

 ```shell